Developer(s) – Team17

 Originality – 7/10

-Even at the back end of the 90s, when a lot of the innovation and outlandish ideas of the fifth generation had been well and truly established, Worms Armageddon in my opinion, was still able to stand out among many of the other different games that were around at the time.
-It wasn’t as if the idea had been completely fazed out by that time; the idea still hasn’t been fazed out even to this day, since Team17 continue to release and re-release instalments of it on a regular basis.
+Even at the back end of the 90s, when a lot of the innovation and outlandish ideas of the fifth generation had been well and truly established, Worms Armageddon, in my opinion, was still able to stand out among many of the other different games that were around at the time.
+It wasn’t as if the idea had been completely fazed out by that time; the idea still hasn’t been fazed out even to this day, since Team17 continues to release and re-release installments of it on a regular basis.

-To sum up, Worms Armageddon is my favourite Worms game of all time, and one that I would highly recommend to any fans of the series who may not have played it yet.
-Team17 have produced very many ideas that may sound ridiculous on paper, but work well on console over the course of their foray into gaming, but this to me, is the one that stands out most.
+To sum up, Worms Armageddon is my favorite Worms game of all time and one that I would highly recommend to any fans of the series who may not have played it yet.
+Team17 has produced very many ideas that may sound ridiculous on paper but work well on the console over the course of their foray into gaming, but this to me is the one that stands out most.